Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

-The complete list of leading-twist gluon TMDs for a spin-$1/2$ target was first given in Ref.~\cite{Mulders:2000sh} (see also Refs.~\cite{Meissner:2007rx,Lorce:2013pza}), where the polarization states of both of the parent nucleon and the struck gluon were accounted for.
-Gluon TMDs for a spin-$1$ target were listed Ref.~\cite{Boer:2016xqr}, and this led to the emergence of 11 new distributions on top of the ones arising fron the spin-$1/2$ case.
+The complete list of leading-twist gluon TMD PDFs for a spin-$1/2$ target was first given in Ref.~\cite{Mulders:2000sh} (see also Refs.~\cite{Meissner:2007rx,Lorce:2013pza}), where the polarization states of both of the parent nucleon and the struck gluon were accounted for.
+Gluon TMD PDFs for a spin-$1$ target were listed in Ref.~\cite{Boer:2016xqr}, and this led to the emergence of 11 new distributions on top of the ones arising in the spin-$1/2$ case.
 The two gluon TMD functions that survive after the integration over transverse momentum are the distribution of unpolarized gluons inside an unpolarized nucleon, $f_1^g$, and of circularly-polarized gluons inside a longitudinally-polarized nucleon, $g_1^g$.
-They represent the TMD counterparts of the unpolarized and helicity gluon PDFs, in the collinear regime.
+They represent the TMD counterparts of the unpolarized and helicity gluon PDFs in the collinear regime.

-As it happens in the quark case, gluon TMDs are sensitive to the resummation of transverse-momentum logarithms which appear to all orders of the perturbative series.
-They constitute the perturbative contribution of the TMDs (see, \emph{e.g.}, Refs.~\cite{Bozzi:2003jy,Catani:2010pd,Echevarria:2015uaa} and references therein).
-While our knowledge about the transverse-momentum resummation is quite solid, the nonperturbative component of gluon TMDs, relevant to understand the dynamics of intrinsic motion of partons inside nucleons, is poorly known.
+Just as it happens in the quark case, the gluon TMD PDFs are sensitive to resummation of transverse-momentum logarithms.
+The logarithms constitute the perturbative contribution of the TMD PDFs (see, \emph{e.g.}, Refs.~\cite{Balazs:2000wv,Bozzi:2003jy,Bozzi:2005wk,Catani:2010pd,deFlorian:2011xf,Echevarria:2015uaa} and references therein).
+While our knowledge about the transverse-momentum resummation is quite solid, the nonperturbative component of gluon TMD PDFs, relevant to understanding the dynamics of intrinsic motion of partons inside nucleons, is poorly known, as it is strongly suppressed at electroweak scales.